 See the problem?
 We collected $45 from the customer to cover our GE Tax expense but we paid $47 to the State of Hawaii.
 This can really add up especially if you have a lot of gross sales (not a bad problem to have).

 Adjusting Prices Above the GE Tax Rate

-To bridge the gap between what a business collects from their customers and what is payed to the state, businesses are allowed (in many cases) to add 4.16% to each sale on Maui (the county with no surcharge), 4.712% to each sale on Oahu and Kauai, and 4.4386% for sales on the big island.
+To bridge the gap between what a business collects from their customers and what is payed to the state, businesses are allowed (in many cases) to add 4.16% to each sale on Maui (the county with no surcharge), 4.712% to each sale on Oahu, Kauai, and the big island.

 This way when a small business collects extra revenue from their customers to cover the GE Tax, they now collect a very close amount to how much they pay to the State of Hawaii.

 Note that if you are a commissioned agent you cannot pass the tax along to your customers.
 There are other exceptions as well.
 It’s often prudent to seek the advice of a tax professional to make sure you are in compliance.

 If you think you might want to hire us to help prepare your taxes, please contact us here.
 Our email is email@example.com and our phone number is 808-744-5314.
 Aloha.

 - Do I Have to Pay Hawaii GE Tax on my Property Rental?

 - Passing Along Hawaii GE Tax to Your Customers

 - Hawaii GE Tax – The 10 Most Frequently Asked Questions